DAO (Decentralized Autonomous Organization): How Decentralized Gove…

 What are the different models for DAO membership and governance?

 Distribution methods like Crypto airdrop distribution reveal how DAOs bootstrap membership, often dropping governance tokens to early users, liquidity providers, or protocol participants to decentralize voting power.
-The challenge with token-weighted voting identifies the “Whale” problem—when a few large holders accumulate enough tokens to control proposals.
-Top-20 DAOs hold 81% of their treasury in native tokens (DeepDAO, 2024), which concentrates both voting power and treasury value in the hands of early token holders.
+The challenge with token-weighted voting identifies the “Whale” problem, when a few large holders accumulate enough tokens to control proposals.
+Many large DAOs also hold most of their treasury in their own governance token, which concentrates voting power and treasury value in the same hands and ties the treasury’s value to the protocol it is meant to fund.
 This structure can amplify inequality if large stakeholders vote purely to enrich themselves rather than optimize protocol outcomes.

 Is a DAO legal?
 Navigating the 2024 regulatory and DUNA landscape.